shiftsayan/kommand/README.md

 My two most commonly used hotkeys are `Cmd+Space` (for Spotlight on macOS) and `Cmd+L` (for the omnibox on Chrome).
 These allow me to quickly jump to search on my operating system and on my web browser, but unfortunately there was no quick way for me to access the search bars on websites I frequent.

-With Kommand, I can use the `Cmd+K` hotkey to quickly access search bars on popular websites such as Google, Facebook, Netflix, etc. This is the same as the Quick Switcher on Slack or Messenger Desktop.
+With Kommand, I can use the `Cmd+K` hotkey to quickly access search bars on popular websites such as Google, Facebook, Netflix, etc.

 ![](demo.gif)